Boolean functions on high-dimensional expanders: How to define high-dimensional expansion?

-This result is analogous to~\cite[Theorem 6.2]{KaufmanO2017}, in which a similar decomposition is obtained.
-However, whereas our decomposition is to functions $f_{-1},\ldots,f_\ell$ in $C^\ell$, the decomposition of Kaufman and Oppenheim~\cite{KaufmanO2017} is to functions $h_{-1},\ldots,h_\ell$, which live in different spaces.
+This result is analogous to a similar result \cite[Theorem 5.2]{KaufmanO2020} due to Kaufman and Oppenheim, in which a similar decomposition is obtained.
+However, whereas our decomposition is to functions $f_{-1},\ldots,f_\ell$ in $C^\ell$, the decomposition of Kaufman and Oppenheim~\cite{KaufmanO2020} is to functions $h_{-1},\ldots,h_\ell$, which live in different spaces.
+We further expand on the matter in \Cref{sec:decomposition-ko}.

+The exact constants in the $O$ notation of \cref{thm:approximate-orthogonality-hdx} were not calculated precisely, but the proof in \cref{sec:eposet} gives constants exponential in $k$.
+It is not clear whether this is tight.